Top outsourcing destination:

-The Philippines is one of the most proficient non-native English speaking countries in the world.
+The Philippines is one of the most proficient non-native English-speaking countries in the world.
 Just last 2017, according to the Education First’s English Proficiency Index, the Philippines is among the top 15 most proficient non-native English speakers.
 The index included 72 countries overall.

 In Asia, the Philippines has been ranked third out of twenty Asian countries.
-Singapore and Malaysia being first and second, respectively.
+Singapore and Malaysia are first and second, respectively.
 This bodes well for the Philippines as it means that it can keep up with the outsourcing’s continuing growth.

 The government also plays an active role in encouraging BPO development in the country.
 The Department of Trade and Industry (DTI) is encouraging BPO activities through tax incentive packages provided by the Board of Investments (BOI) and the Philippine Economic Zone Authority (PEZA).

 Furthermore, The Department of Information and Communications Technology (DICT) has been very vocal in its support of the BPO sector.
 Last October 28, 2016, the government officially launched the Philippine IT-BPM Roadmap 2022.
 It’s specifically created to accelerate the growth of the BPO Industry in the country.

 The labor force in the Philippines, however, has become outsourcing’s most enticing aspect.
 The Philippines covers 10 to 15 percent of the global share in the BPO Industry.

 Filipinos are also naturally hardworking, patient, resourceful, and flexible.
 The people’s general good-naturedness effectively creates an ideal working environment for a business to be successful.